Sydney Turpentine–Ironbark Forest: Characteristics

+List sources: Ryde City Council and NSW National Parks & Wildlife Service.

 Distribution

 The natural distribution of Sydney Turpentine–Ironbark Forest is limited to the Sydney Region, and occurs in areas with deep clay soils derived from Wianamatta shale, or shale layers within Hawkesbury sandstone.
 Occurring on plateaus and hillsides and on the margins of shale cappings over sandstone, it mainly survives today in the local government area of the City of Ryde, where it was probably once the predominant forest type in the area.

 STIF grew in clay soils overlaying the sandstone of the Hornsby plateau, as well as in Sydney’s inner-west where the annual rainfall is between 900 and 1,000mm.

 Because the land favoured by Sydney Turpentine–Ironbark Forest plant species is very fertile (more so than the sandy soils derived from Hawkesbury sandstone), after British settlement much of the land was cleared for its timber, as well as for subsequent farming activity.
 Much of this forest type's area of distribution is now occupied by suburban dwellings.

 Very few remnants of Sydney Turpentine–Ironbark Forest still exist.
 The most substantial undisturbed area is the Wallumatta Nature Reserve on the corner of Twin and Cressy roads North Ryde, which is owned and managed by the National Parks and Wildlife Service.
 Progressively smaller remnants can be found in Stewart Park, Marsfield (at the intersection of Epping and Vimiera roads), in the grounds of Macquarie University, and at Meadowbank Park, Meadowbank.
 Another known remnant of significance surviving in Australia is the Newington Forest near Sydney Olympic Park at Homebush.
 In the early 1990s, the Concord Local Council initiated a regeneration project to restore STIF bushland within the 3.5-hectare Queen Elizabeth II Park, bordered by Gipps, Broughton and Crane streets, and Addison Avenue, Concord.
 The project is continuing and expanding under the care of the new Canada Bay City Council and the Concord Bushcare Group.